Eating disorder treatment

 If you're curious about support services other than conventional treatment to aid in the recovery of eating disorders, or have tried many forms of therapy with little improvement, The Wellness Workshop offers a range of options that might be suitable to you.

-Wellness Coaching and Intuitive Eating Coaching can be particularly useful for sufferers of Binge Eating Disorder and Disordered Eating.
+Intuitive Eating Coaching can be particularly useful for sufferers of Binge Eating Disorder and Disordered Eating.
 Both allow the client to explore the psychological reasons and triggers that are fueling the disorder, while providing hands-on strategies to assist in dealing with overwhelming emotions, strained personal relationships and poor body-image or low self-esteem.

 Does Medicare cover eating disorder treatment costs?